MilliKelvin microwave impedance microscopy in a dry dilution refrigerator: Conclusion and outlook

 \section{Conclusion and outlook}

 In summary, we report on the development of a microwave impedance microscope that operates at temperatures down to \SI{70}{mK}.
 This is achieved by incorporating a TF-based AFM with near-field GHz imaging capabilities into a dry dilution refrigerator.

 Pushing the limits of MIM into new low temperature regimes should enable local sensing of quantum phenomena that only exist at low energy scales, including certain topological states of matter, domain wall physics at phase transitions, quantum states arising from geometric confinement in mesoscopic devices, and correlated states in two-dimensional materials and van der Waals heterostructures.
 Because this instrumentation is equipped with combined transport and imaging capabilities, it can also illuminate the correspondence between macroscopic transport behavior and the underlying microscopic nature of electronic states, including the real-space disorder landscape or presence of edge modes.

-During the preparation of this manuscript, we became aware of a pre-print on a related topic\cite{KejiLai2023implementing}.
+During the preparation of this manuscript, we became aware of an article on a related topic\cite{KejiLai2023implementing}.
+We are using the same tuning-fork based MIM circuitry, and in this manuscript we focus our efforts on mitigating the relevant AFM and MIM noise caused by the fluctuation in tip-sample distance.
+The z-resolution of AFM in the reference is in the order of 0.1-0.3 nm, while in our case it’s 3-20nm.
+The MIM sensitivity in the reference is mainly limited by the MIM setup, while our MIM sensitivity is constrained by the vertical tip-sample variation.